 Apart from protecting yourself against tropical diseases, it is important for any traveler to obtain vaccinations that are generally categorized as ‘recommended’.
 A disease like typhoid, for example, is common worldwide and is easily transmitted through food contamination.
 Getting a vaccine for such a disease is vital for anyone who’s planning to travel to a foreign country.

-Here’s a list of diseases for which vaccinations are strongly recommended when travelling to Kenya.
+Here’s a list of diseases for which vaccinations are strongly recommended when traveling to Kenya.

 - Hepatitis A and B: Hepatitis is easily transmitted through contamination.
-Most travellers are at risk of undergoing a medical procedure or check especially when their trips are long.
-The CDC recommends getting vaccines for both Hepatitis A and B when travelling to Kenya.
+Most travelers are at a risk of undergoing a medical procedure or check especially when their trips are long.
+The CDC recommends getting vaccines for both Hepatitis A and B when traveling to Kenya.

 - Typhoid: Like malaria, typhoid is prevalent in Kenya.
 It is transmitted through contaminated food and water.
 The typhoid vaccine is recommended for adventurous eaters and tourists planning to traverse the country.

 - Cholera: Cases of cholera have been reported in Kenya in the past few years.
 Anyone traveling to the country as a tourist, humanitarian or health practitioner is strongly advised to get a cholera vaccine.